m-alex17/HybridAnalysis/README.md

 consider energy-efficient programming practices when coding an applications.
 Therefore, many applications can be improved in terms of energy usage by detecting and removing their energy defects.
-Most works towards this goal focus on static analysis of Android applications.
+Most researchers towards this goal focus on static analysis of Android applications.
 In this paper, we propose a hybrid framework consisting of static and dynamic modules for finding energy defects.
 Our static module can effectively analyse an